What is the Off-Balance Sheet?

 Components of Off-Balance Sheet

-ABC Bank ltd offers savings account and other banking transactions to their clients.
+ABC Bank ltd offers a savings account and other banking transactions to their clients.
 A high Net worth individual may ask for a service that is not offered by the bank itself.
 However, they can’t refuse as the above client has a long relationship with the bank.
-Suppose, the client has a requirement for brokerage services.
-The bank has contacts with brokerage firms and it would provide the service via that particular brokerage firm.
-Thus the assets would directly come under the brokerage firm, but the controlling would be done by the bank itself.
+Suppose the client requires brokerage services.
+The bank has contacts with brokerage firms, and it would provide the service via that particular brokerage firm.
+Thus the assets would directly come under the brokerage firm, but the bank itself would do the controlling.
 The AUM would not be recorded within the bank.

 Advantages of Off-Balance Sheet